 (This post is part of a “fulfillment” series about finding fulfillment in life and work that will be going on all week.
 See the introduction to the series here).

 Let’s face it, not everybody can have their dream job right?
 Not everybody can wake up in the morning and be genuinely excited for work.
 Not everybody can find something that pays the bills AND keeps them feeling happy, fulfilled, and engaged.
 Right?

-I’m not unsympathetic as to why you think that way.
-As corrosive as it is, it’s a concept that has been drilled into your cognitive connections by society and peers, and then reinforced by traditional education you’re whole entire life (a point that we’ll get into in a later post – the negative impact of traditional education on today’s worker, and how to overcome it).
+I’m not unsympathetic as to why some people may think this way.
+As corrosive as it is, it’s a concept that has been drilled into our cognitive connections by society and peers, and then reinforced by traditional education our whole entire life (a point that we’ll get into in a later post – the negative impact of traditional education on today’s worker, and how to overcome it).

-But the truth is that it’s wrong, and we’ll be discussing why it’s wrong and what you can do about it.
+But the truth is that it’s wrong, so let’s discuss why, and what you can do about it.

 But first, we’re stuck with another reality.
 The reality that you don’t like what you do today.
 Right now.
 That you wake up in the morning and dread going to work.
 That you’re unengaged, unfulfilled, and stuck.

 You feel stuck because you have to put food on the table.
 You have to provide.
 You have to make money.

 You feel stuck because the work you do is work you’ve chosen to do (like it or not).
 It’s what you’ve been trained to do.
 It’s a career reinforced on your resume, and now you’re held hostage by it.
 Stuck within the gravitational pull of past choices.